Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Introduction

 Existing learning-based methods for optimizing precoding can be classified into two categories.
-In the first category, a precoding policy (i.e., a mapping from channel matrix to precoding matrix) is learned with a DNN \cite{bo2021deep, chen2020sub, attiah2022deep, elbir2021family}.
-These methods can be used for optimizing precoding with diverse objectives and constraints by selecting different loss functions for training, while the downsides are the high training complexity and weak interpretability.
-In the second category, mathematical models are leveraged for designing DNNs.
-For example, the structure of the optimal precoding matrix of several precoding problems was harnessed in \cite{kim2020deep,shi2021deep,zhang2021model,yuan2020transfer}, and deep unfolding was proposed to optimize precoding in \cite{hu2020iterative,kang2022mixed,he2020model}.
-These methods are with low training complexity due to the simplified functions for learning and are partially interpretable due to the structure of the optimal solution or the iterative procedure of the algorithms, which however are only applicable to specific problems or algorithms.
+The first category is purely data-driven, where a DNN is designed for learning a precoding policy (i.e., a mapping from channel matrix to precoding matrix) \cite{bo2021deep, chen2020sub, attiah2022deep, elbir2021family}.
+These methods can be used for optimizing precoding with diverse objectives and constraints simply by selecting different loss functions for training, while the downsides are the high training complexity and weak interpretability.
+In the second category, mathematical models are leveraged for designing model-driven DNNs.
+For example, the structure of the optimal precoding matrices of several precoding problems was harnessed in \cite{kim2020deep,shi2021deep,zhang2021model,yuan2020transfer,xia2020deep,kim2022bipartite}, where DNNs were designed for learning power allocation policies, from which the precoding matrix can be recovered.
+Another example is deep unfolding, which was proposed to optimize precoding in \cite{hu2020iterative,kang2022mixed,he2020model}.
+These methods are with low training complexity due to the simplified functions for learning and are partially interpretable due to the structure of the optimal solution or iterative algorithms.
+However, these model-driven DNNs are only applicable to specific problems or algorithms.
+For instance, only for several baseband precoding problems (say sum-rate maximization, signal-to-interference-plus-noise ratio balancing, and minimum-rate maximization), the optimal solutions are with known structures.
+Yet for many other precoding problems such as energy efficient maximization precoding, hybrid analog and baseband precoding, and coordinated beamforming, the optimal solutions are without explicit structures.

-The training complexity of DNNs in both categories can be reduced by introducing inductive biases, which are a set of assumptions that determine which functions are learnable by a DNN (i.e., the hypothesis space of the DNN).
+To reduce the training complexity of DNNs, another approach alternative to model-driven is to introduce inductive biases, which can be a set of assumptions on which functions are learnable by a DNN (i.e., the hypothesis space of the DNN).
 By imposing constraints on the function family that a DNN can represent in the form of architecture assumption \cite{battaglia2018relational}, inductive bias determines the structure of weight matrix of the DNN.
-For a structural DNN with appropriate inductive bias, its learning performance with a given training set is better and its training complexity to achieve an expected performance is lower than nonstructural fully connected neural networks (FNNs) \cite{baxter2000model}.
+For a structural DNN with appropriate inductive bias, its learning performance with a given training set is better and its training complexity to achieve an expected performance is lower than fully connected neural networks (FNNs) \cite{baxter2000model}.

 An example of structural DNN is convolutional neural network (CNN), which was originally proposed for learning image-related tasks efficiently by capturing the shift invariance and locality properties of images \cite{lecun1989backprop}.
 Encouraged by the great success of CNNs in many fields, most existing studies employed CNNs for learning precoding policies \cite{bo2021deep,kim2020deep,shi2021deep,chen2020sub,zhang2021model,elbir2021family} or used CNN-based solution as a baseline \cite{hu2020iterative}, with the intuition that the channel matrix can be regarded as an image.
 The CNNs used in these works are composed of linear convolutional layers cascaded with fully connected layers (referred to as F-LCNN in the sequel), which are the same as the first CNN proposed in \cite{lecun1989backprop} and are not proved to be shift invariant.
 The motivation of these works to use CNNs is to decrease trainable parameters \cite{shi2021deep,elbir2021family} or simply not mentioned \cite{bo2021deep, kim2020deep, chen2020sub, hu2020iterative, zhang2021model}, while only marginal performance gain was observed over FNN \cite{kim2020deep}.